 Robert Yates (Politician)

-Finally a reminder – they don’t have 20-year reunions for people who win individual awards, only successful teams do that.
+PS, they don’t have 20-year reunions for people who win individual awards, only successful teams do that.

 If you would like more information on how to build your team go to Nathan Burke Consulting.

 Nathan Burke is the founder of Nathan Burke Consulting – a Melbourne based firm that offers High Performance training and coaching solutions corporates, schools and sports teams.
+He is also the head Coach of the Western Bulldogs AFLW team.